 9. Complete Starter Guide to Whittling

-Complete Starter Guide to Whittling is a beginner friendly guide to do something great and fantastic with whittling.
+Complete Starter Guide to Whittling is a beginner friendly guide to doing something great and fantastic with whittling.
 This book describes the basic things of this work.
 It has a brief discussion on topics like choosing a whittling knife, basic knife cuts, basics of sharpening tools, etc. it has 24 easy projects that are described with a step-to-step introduction and illustration.

 It also has a lot of tips for your help.
-This book is a must for all the woodworkers who love carving.
-This book has only 96 pages and is available in the Kindle, paperback, and spiral bind versions.
+This book is a must for all woodworkers who love carving.
+This book has only 96 pages and is available in Kindle, paperback, and spiral bind versions.